rachelwang/SMC4WM/README.md

     "      <propertyfile> is the file name and path of properties to be checked."

-    "      <propertyfile> is the file name and path of Intervention to be implemented.
-This parameter is optional！"
+    "      [interventionfile] is the file name and path of Intervention to be implemented.
+This parameter is optional"

 Available test specifications: